-If you’re striving to save more money in 2022 and beyond, here are some resolutions you can consider adding to your list and steps you can take to possibly help you get there.
+If you’re focused on saving more money in 2023 and beyond, here are some resolutions you can consider adding to your list.
+They offer you dozens of smart, creative ways to help you reach your goal.

 1. Save 20% Every Month

-A good rule of thumb is to save 20% of your income every month.
-The other 50% of your money should go toward your needs, and 30% can go toward discretionary items.
+Here’s our first New Year’s resolution: Consider ramping up your savings by following the 50/30/20 budget rule.
+This wise formula says to save 20% of your income every month.
+The other 50% of your money should go toward your needs (housing, food, utilities, debt), and 30% can go toward discretionary items.

 2. Try a Weekly Budget

-With so many transactions coming in and going out, sometimes keeping a monthly budget can seem intimidating.
-How do you track and manage them all?
-What happens if you have an emergency?
-With a weekly budget the amounts you have to track are smaller and more manageable, and you’re much more likely to stick to them.
-Make a spreadsheet of all your weekly expenses and then decide where you can cut back to save money.
+With so many transactions coming in and going out (and so many of them being automated these days), keeping a monthly budget can seem intimidating.
+How do you track and manage all of the credits and debits?
+Are you going to overdraw your account?
+With a weekly vs. monthly budget, the amounts you have to track are smaller and more manageable, and you’re much more likely to stick to them.
+Make a spreadsheet of all your weekly income and expenses, and then decide where you can cut back to save money.

 Recommended: Pros & Cons of a Weekly Budget